Helmut Kentler: Career

+Kentler experiment

-In a model experiment at the end of the 1960s, Kentler placed several neglected 13 to 15-year-old boys he considered "secondary mental defectives" with pedophiles he knew, claiming this would reintegrate them into society and allow them to grow into mature adults.
-Due to the criminal offense associated with it, he made this public only after its statute of limitations had expired more than a decade later.
+In a model experiment in Berlin that began at the end of the 1960s, Kentler placed several neglected 13 to 15-year-old boys he considered "secondary mental defectives" with pedophiles he knew, claiming this would reintegrate them into society and allow them to grow into mature adults.
+This occurred with knowledge and approval of Berlin's Senate Youth Administration.
+Due to the criminal offense associated with it, he wrote about the experiment publicly first in 1980, when the statute of limitations had expired.
 Kentler claimed that the experiment would help the children to regain social stability through exposure to pedophiles.
 He was aware that the adults would most likely perform sexual acts on the minors.
-The scandal was publicly debated in 2015 and the Senate Youth Administration commissioned the political scientist of the University of Göttingen to investigate the incident and forward her findings to the relevant authorities.
-Kentler eventually changed his mind on pedophiles having sexual contact with children, and described pedophilia as a "sexual disorder".

-At a factional hearing of the FDP in 1981 Kentler reported: "These people only endured these moronic boys because they were in love and infatuated with them."
-In an expert opinion for the Senatsverwaltung für Familie, Frauen und Jugend he described the results of the 1988 trial as "a complete success".
-At that time he did not have to fear any criminal consequences because of the statute of limitations.
-He also maintained contact with the abuse victims during his teaching activities in Hanover, and in an expert opinion for the Berlin Family Court in the early 1990s recommended that one of the abused youths remain with his pedophile foster father, whom he described as a pedagogical natural talent.
+At a factional hearing of the FDP in 1981, Kentler reported: "These people only endured these moronic boys because they were in love and infatuated with them."
+In an expert opinion in 1988 for the Senatsverwaltung für Familie, Frauen und Jugend he described the results of the trial as "a complete success".
+He maintained contact with the abuse victims during his teaching activities in Hanover, and in an expert opinion for the Berlin Family Court in the early 1990s recommended that one of the abused youths remain with his pedophile foster father, whom he described as a pedagogical natural talent.

+From Hanover, Kentler still supervised a pedophile foster father of several boys in Berlin as late as 1988-1999, frequently meeting with the man and a boy and writing to Berlin youth authorities and judges.

+By 1999 Kentler had apparently changed his mind on pedophiles having sexual contact with children, describing pedophilia in an interview as a "sexual disorder" and stating that in such a relation, the adult will always have the "monopoly on definition."

-Kentler was single, homosexual, and had three adoptive sons and one foster son.
+Kentler was homosexual, single and had three adoptive sons and several foster children.
+One former associate of Kentler later stated that two of the foster children had come to her for therapy as Kentler had sexually abused them.

-At the beginning of the 1990s, Kentler, having previously lived in a "huge, tall apartment in an old building" in Berlin, lived in the Gartenhofsiedlung in the Hanover district of Marienwerder.